 Ask your employee to contact us on (01481) 225700 where they can discuss their Coding Notice.

 How can I get set up as an employer?

 - Please complete our new employer form and return it to us by email.
 We will provide you with details for you to set up Returns Creator.
 This can be found here: New Employer Registration [364kb].

 What are the deadlines for the quarterly returns and payments of tax and contributions deducted?

-I have submitted my quarterly return and I have entered some figures wrong, what can I do to fix it?
+I have submitted my quarterly return and I have entered some figures incorrectly, what can I do to fix it?

-- If you have submitted your quarterly return incorrectly you would need to provide the correct details to us in writing and we would amend them on your behalf.
-Please ensure that you include the personal tax reference number of the individual(s) to be amended, the correct gross wages paid, (Superannuation if necessary) and total tax deducted for the quarter.
+- If you have submitted your quarterly return incorrectly, please email firstname.lastname@example.org and make sure you include your Employer Reference Numbers, the personal Tax Reference Number of the employee record, and any of the detail that needs to be changed, such as, the correct gross wages paid, (superannuation if necessary) and total tax deducted for the quarter.